leonardo-asad/leonardo-asad/README.md

 # My Projects:
 - [Portfolio App](https://github.com/leonardo-asad/Portfolio-App), an app to track and explore Stocks and ETFs portfolios.
-- [E-Commerce Rest API](https://github.com/leonardo-asad/E-Commerce), REST API implementation of an E-Commerce Website.
+- [E-Commerce Rest API](https://github.com/leonardo-asad/E-Commerce), REST API implementation of an E-Commerce app.

 # How to reach me: